 “Each shelter is different.
 Staff involvement varies.
 Kids need to have someone to back them up if there’s abuse.”

 “Wow.
-I feel like we failed them,” I admit.
+I feel like we failed them,” I am crestfallen.
 “Maybe the infomercial we’re working on needs to move past just getting the homeless kids off the street.”

 I know I must get Father Frank to be on top of things here in New York.